ruchipendse/ruchipendse.github.io/README.md

 Outside of my day job, my side gig at IBM is to work on updating the BP-OSD decoder for a type of correlated error at very low error rates.

-I earned my Master of Science from Duke University in 2023, focusing on quantum computing.
+I earned my Master of Science from Duke University in 2023, focusing on quantum error correction.
 For my thesis, I ran code-capacity simulations of double-pass MWPM decodng for correlated errors on an asymmetric surface code under the guidance of Prof. Kenneth R. Brown.
 As you can tell, I'm really into decoding correlated errors.

 I enjoy running, reading, and writing.

 # Community Outreach